BEd (Hons) Primary Education with Qualified Teacher Status

 How you're assessed

-There are no exams, so you’ll be assessed through essays, personal reflections, presentations, reports, tests, and audits.
+There are no exams, so you’ll be assessed through essays, personal reflections, presentations, posters, reports, tests, and audits.
 There is an assessed school placement every year.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will be communicated after enrolment on your course.